leleviola/arp/README.md

 This project consits in a drone operation interactive simulator.
 In the flight area, the user will encounter obstacles and targets that will make the environment more similar to the real one, where for example trees or other obstructions may be encountered or a precise position may have to be reached
 The drone is driven by the user through the user's keyboard commands.
+The movement of the drone is subject to the effect of air friction, while braking is subject to load transfer and the efficiency of the braking system

 ## Description

-This is the second project for the assignment of Advanced and Robot Programming course of Robotics Engeneerig Master degree in Università degli studi di Genova.
+This is the third project for the assignment of Advanced and Robot Programming course of Robotics Engeneerig Master degree in Università degli studi di Genova.
-It consists in a 2Dimensional drone motion simulator with the goal of considering all the forces that act on the rigid body during the motion in the real world, such as the friction force.
+It consists in a 2Dimensional drone motion simulator with the goal of considering all the forces that act on the rigid body during the motion and the breaking in the real world, such as the friction force.
 This simulation environment implents several different processes to manage all the possible application or complication that can happen during a drone flight.

-All the processes exchange data through pipes between them and all of them are chldren of the master process.
+All the processes are chldren of the master process and the exchange of the datas is developed by a socket to have the connection on web and pipes for the locals connection.
-There is also the Watchdog process that check if all the other processes are alive
+There is also the Watchdog process that check if all the other local processes are alive.

 ## Repository Architecture

 This github package contains **drone_sim** folder that is the main folder.
-Insided that there are:
+Inside that there are:
 * logfiles: contains all the file opened during the software implementation to check the application state
 * All processes.c
 * the compiler compile.sh.
+The package conteains also **Docs** folder where there all the documents needed to understand the implementation.

 -----------------------
 ## Project Architecture